secretstartups/handbook/development/dev/create/ide/community-contributions/index.html.md

 ## Impact of wider community contributions

 GitLab's commitment to fostering a thriving environment for [wider community contributions](https://about.gitlab.com/community/contribute/), has been a significant factor in its success and appeal.
-Contributions from the wider community naturally prevent silos, boost velocity, and incentivize engineers to uphold a higher standard of maintainability.
+Contributions from the wider community naturally prevent silos, boost velocity, and encourage engineers to uphold a higher standard of maintainability.

 Our Editor Group has a lot to gain from cultivating wider community contributions within our slice of the GitLab product.